MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 In this part of the tutorial, you learn how to build containerized Python web app from a sample app (Django or Flask version).
 You build the container image in the cloud and deploy it to Azure Container Apps.
 A [Service Connector][9] enables the container to connect to an [Azure Database for PostgreSQL - Flexible Server][10] instance, where the sample app stores data.

-The service diagram shown below highlights the components covered in this article.
+The service diagram shown below highlights the components covered in this article, namely building and deploying a container image.

 :::image type="content" source="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps-deploy.png" alt-text="A screenshot of the services in the Tutorial - Deploy a Python App on Azure Container Apps.
 Section highlighted is what is covered in this article." lightbox="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps-deploy.png":::